Traditional Bakewell Tart

 - Almonds

 The shortbread crust is basically like any other you’ve made.
-Mix together ingredients, cut in butter, roll out the dough, and press into the pan.
-Refrigerate and blind bake.
+Mix the dry ingredients, cut in butter, roll out the dough, and press into the pan.
+Refrigerate to set the tart.
+After refrigerating, blind-bake the crust (use dried beans or pie weight to prevent the dough from puffing up too much), then cool completely.

 Ingredient Temperature Matters!